How to Travel and Work Out

 - Pushups, squats, lunges, burpees, jumping jacks, planks, etc.

-Creative weights for resistance workout
+Creative weights for a resistance workout

 Want to add some weight to your workout?
 Here are some easy ideas: